'Reservoir Dogs' at 25: Quentin Tarantino and Cast Reveal Little-Known Facts at Tribeca Reunion

 To celebrate the 25th anniversary of Reservoir Dogs, Quentin Tarantino was joined by fellow castmembers Harvey Keitel, Tim Roth, Michael Madsen and Steve Buscemi for a panel following a screening of the epic heist film at New York City’s Beacon Theater.

 The Hollywood Reporter also spoke to the cast ahead of the packed event, which screened a 35mm print of Reservoir Dogs from Tarantino’s personal archive.
-Here’s what the the guys in the black suits revealed about the groundbreaking thriller that stunned audiences when it released in 1992 and remains a beloved part of cinema today.
+Here’s what the the guys in the black suits revealed about the groundbreaking thriller that stunned audiences when it was released in 1992 and remains beloved today.

-The movie made its debut at the Sundance Film Festival and it was a "f—ing disaster."
+The movie made its debut at the Sundance Film Festival and it was a "fucking disaster."

 The second screening went much better.